 - A Facebook page to promote our members photography.

 - Entry to the Image of the Month competition.
-Finalists are showcased on the website homepage with the winning image published in the GMG Magazine and in our own Newsletter.
+Finalists are showcased on the website homepage with the winning image published in the GMG Magazine.

 - Access to meetings with the group when the pandemic eventually allows, or via Zoom till then.